jmcardon/tsec/README.md

 )
 ```

-## Note about using Windows with tsec
+## Note about using Windows￼™® with tsec

-Windows is not supported.
+Windows™® is not supported.

 ## IMPORTANT NOTE: About higher than 128-bit encryption key sizes on the JCA!
 ## This applies to you if you are using any AES algorithms with higher than 128-bit key sizes